agencyenterprise/aeboilerplate/docs/documentation.md

 # Boilerplate structure

-The boilerplate is divided in the main folder which holds the API and client which we call meta, client and API.
+The boilerplate is divided in the main folder that holds the API and client which we call meta, client and API.
 The API and client are independent and could be easily separated into different repositories, it's important to inform that this is not a monolithic application.

 It was built using Node with Express for the API and create-react-app for the client side.
 It uses Docker and Docker Compose to run the environment locally.
-Also, it uses the open source object relational database Postgres.
+Also, it uses the open source object-relational database Postgres.

 Below you can see more details regarding the project structure and links for each technology used.